apify/apify-client-python/CONTRIBUTING.md

 ## Formatting

-We use `autopep8` and `isort` to automatically format the code to a common format.
+We use `ruff` to automatically format the code to a common format.
 To run the formatting, just run `make format`.

 ## Linting, type-checking and unit testing

-We use `flake8` for linting, `mypy` for type checking and `pytest` for unit testing.
+We use `ruff` for linting, `mypy` for type checking and `pytest` for unit testing.
 To run these tools, just run `make check-code`.

 ## Integration tests